This widespread condition can be tackled with a variety of treatments, say Paromita Bhattacharyya and Punya Srivastava

 According to Zubair Mohammed, Hamdard Laboratories India, IBS is a gastrointestinal disorder characterised by altered bowel habits and abdominal pain in the absence of detectable structural abnormalities.
 It is a disorder of the young, with most patients being less than 45 years old.
 Women are prone to IBS two to three times more than men.
 Patients may have mood or anxiety disorders.
-Symptoms are abdominal pain, bloating, a feeling of incomplete evacuation, diarrhoea or constipation, mucus production, and pain relieved by defecation.
-Patient may also experience straining or urgency.
+Symptoms are abdominal pain, bloating, a feeling of incomplete evacuation, diarrhea or constipation, mucus production, and pain relieved by defecation.
+The patient may also experience straining or urgency.

 The pathogenesis of IBS is poorly understood, although roles for abnormal gut motor and sensory activity, central neural dysfunction, psychological disturbances, stress and luminal factors have been proposed.

 • Psychological factors like stress, anxiety, fear, imbalanced emotional life.

 • Use of certain types of foods such as chocolate, dairy products, alcohol, coffee.